-People with mental health problems can die 15-20 years younger, are poorer on average and have fewer opportunities in life than the general population?
+People with experience of mental health problems, can die 15-20 years younger, are poorer on average and have fewer opportunities in life than the general population?

-They can have their rights legally limited as a consequence of mental health problems, and laws designed to protect their rights are often ignored.
+People with experience of mental health problems can have their rights legally limited as a consequence of mental health problems, and laws designed to protect their rights are often ignored.
 For example, when it comes to treatment available, there is less effective choice for people struggling with their mental health than people with physical problems, and people can have their choices removed under certain laws.

-Furthermore, people with mental health problems are at greater risk of suicide not only due to their mental health problems but also because help-seeking is hindered as people may not seek help early enough, or feel unable to talk about their problems and difficulties due to issues related to stigma and discrimination.
+Furthermore, people with experience of mental health problems are at greater risk of suicide not only due to their mental health problems but also because help-seeking is hindered as people may not seek help early enough, or feel unable to talk about their problems and difficulties due to issues related to stigma and discrimination.